heyronhay/self/README.md

 * Security - using credentials for Docker Hub allows only those with access to pull the application.
 Using another service could give more fine grained control (IAM in AWS docker registry, for instance)

 ### Downsides
-* Need Docker - Not a big deal on Linux, but there are some maintenance issues with Mac/Windows due to the need to how docker is run (in a VM) on those platforms.
+* Needs Docker - Not a big deal on Linux, but there are some maintenance issues with Mac/Windows due to the need to how docker is run (in a VM) on those platforms.
 * Application bloat - the base docker image is around 100 MB compressed.
 Not as big a deal in today's world, but still a minor issue.
 After the first execution, though, the base OS will be cached and that generally won't change.
 * Path issues - As is, the wrapper script uses the current working directory as a volume into the docker image.
 However, this prevents access to files outside of the current path tree.
 So `self ../file.txt` is unavailable to the application.
 This can be solved by mapping the root volume of the host to the container, and then turning all relative paths into full paths in the wrapper script.
 Doable, but clunky.
 Probably the most serious limitation of this approach.
 * Execution time - Overhead of running the docker image, minimal.